 Preconception genetic testing for couples and gamete donors

-The carrier screening panel is a genetic test that simultaneously analyses mutations in 420 genes which cause recessive and x-linked inherited pathologies.
+The carrier screening panel is a genetic test that simultaneously analyses mutations in at least 420 genes which cause recessive and x-linked inherited pathologies.
 Diseases with a recessive inheritance pattern, like cystic fibrosis, are those in which the affected subject inherits two mutations, one from each healthy carrier parent.
 The theoretical risk for these couples is 25%.

 The purpose of this test is to know if a person is a healthy carrier of gene mutations related to recessive genetic diseases.
 The knowledge of someone having a carrier status is extremely valuable to determine the specific reproductive risk and to program suitable medical action aimed at avoiding such risk.